jessehartloff/CSE442-Activity2/README.md

 Yeah, I got issues
 And one of them is how bad I need you

-And one of them is how bad I need you
+And one of them is how bad I need you,,,,
 (I got issues, you got 'em too)

 'Cause I got issues